Why Potatoes are so important to Peruvian culture and where to find the best dishes.

 Scientists believe that potatoes grew in the Andean highlands of Peru, Bolivia and Chile as far back as 13,000 years ago.
-Around 7,000 years ago, people living in the Andes were growing potatoes, and praised the crop for its ability to grow in difficult climates.
-The potato was brought to Europe by the Spanish in the 1500s.
-While the crop was initially met with superstition, it ultimately became a staple in most Europeans’ diets.
+But it was around 7,000 years ago, that people living in the Andes were harvesting the crop, successfully growing the vegetable in the challenging climates of the mountains.
+Then in the 1500s, potatoes were exported to Europe by the Spanish, and whilst the crop was initially met with superstition, it ultimately became a staple in most Europeans’ diets.

-Today, potatoes are seen by major organizations as a potential power player in the fight against international food insecurity.
-Their toughness and ability to grow in a wide variety of conditions makes them excellent options for growing food in regions where resources are scarce.
-At the International Potato Center in Lima, researchers focus on this idea and study the ways potatoes might help to eradicate worldwide hunger.
+Fast-forward to today and the study of Peruvian potatoes is a serious business.
+At the International Potato Center in Lima, researchers study the ways potatoes might help to eradicate worldwide hunger due to their hardiness and ability to grow in difficult conditions.
 Peru is also home to a potato bank, which stores thousands of varieties of potato seeds in a secure vault.

-Potatoes are certainly delicious and filling, but they’re also not just used as everyday food – they’re also deeply valued as a part of Peruvian heritage.
-Subsistence farmers and local communities cultivate a diversity of potato varieties in order to preserve historic local traditions.
-Many special types of potatoes are traded and gifted among Peruvian communities.
-Some very special varieties of potatoes in Peru are even given as wedding gifts or other items of honor.
+Potatoes are certainly delicious and filling, but they’re also not just used as everyday food – they’re deeply valued as a part of Peruvian heritage.
+Subsistence farmers and local communities cultivate a diversity of potato varieties to preserve historic local traditions.

-While there are far too many varieties of potatoes to list here, there are some that stand out as especially popular among Peruvian food and traditions.
+While there are far too many varieties of potatoes to list here, there are some that stand out as especially popular in cultural Peruvian food.
 Here are some popular varieties of Peruvian potatoes you might come across, along with the colors, shapes, and textures that make them stand out:

 Papa Blanca: A firm white potato with a pale white shade.